- Facts & Statistics. (n.d.). Retrieved November 17, 2020, from https://adaa.org/about-adaa/press-room/facts-statistics

 Background: The authors bring up the word stigma to define and understand what it means to those who are apart of the mental health community.
 In this community consists of those who suffer from a mental disorder, are involved with someone with a mental disorder and those professionally trained to assist or guide those with a mental disorder.
 Stigma can be described as a barrier that brings upon shame/disgrace on a set group of people, in this case we are discussing those with a mental disorder.
 Stigma has played an impactful role in the lives of those who suffer from a mental disorder, these impacts are more often negative than positive.

-How I Used It: In my paper I will use this information to help explain one of my key points that we as people need to understand that we are not that different and that some of us need a little more influence than others.
+How I Used It: In my paper I used this information to help explain one of my key points that we as people need to understand that we are not that different and that some of us need a little more influence than others.
 By influence I am referring to those who need therapy to help overcome a past experience or an ongoing trauma.
 Stigma is just another way for people to try to bring others down but not if people are open to new methods that can be in the long run what is best for them.

 6. Wehler, H. (n.d.).
 Psychoanalysis and History.
 Retrieved November 17, 2020, from https://bit.ly/2UcohFJ